-You’ve probably seen cats who are clearly supposed to be black,but instead their fur is a reddish-brown color.
-Perhaps you’ve seen Oriental-breed cats with dark fur on their sides and back as well as their tails, faces, and feet.
+You’ve probably seen cats who are clearly supposed to be black, but instead their fur is a reddish-brown color.
+Perhaps you’ve seen cats with dark fur on their sides and back as well as their tails, faces, and feet.
 Or maybe you’ve seen one of your own cats change color over the years.
-Here are a few factors that can influence a cat’s fur color.
+Here are a few factors that can influence cat colors and why cat fur might change colors over time.

-In Siamese, Himalayan, and other Oriental cats, the color of the fur is determined by the temperature of their skin.
-The skin is cooler at the body’s extremities -- feet, tail, and ears/face -- which is why they have white or cream-colored bodies and darker “points.”
+In Siamese, Himalayan, and other Oriental cats, the color of cat fur is determined by the temperature of their skin.
+The skin is cooler at the body’s extremities — feet, tail, and ears/face — which is why they have white or cream-colored bodies and darker “points.”
 But skin temperature isn’t the only determining factor.
 The temperature of the cat’s environment can have a similar effect: My mother’s Siamese cat gets darker in the cold Maine winter months.

 Believe it or not, dark-colored cats can get bleached in the sun.
 If your cat is outdoors a lot, or if she spends her time laying in sunny areas indoors, her fur may lighten.